-Rosemarie Scholl begins her thirty-third year at OMS.
+Rosemarie Scholl begins her thirty-fourth year at OMS.
 For many years she was head teacher of a nursery/kindergarten class, but because of the economy, we didn’t have enough students to continue the class.
 That loss is another class’s gain, because Rosie makes a very strong assistant in the nursery/kindergarten class, where she contributes her incredible abilities to excite children about learning by constantly providing new and attractive ways to explore their world.
 Rosie previously taught at La Petite Ecole nursery school and took many courses in art and in-service training at Children’s Hospital in the Bronx, where she was a child development worker.
 She also has headed her own class in our Summer Camp for Little Kids, where she taught for four summers.
 Rosie holds a Montessori Certificate from St. Nicholas Training Centre and each year takes a large number of workshops.
 She is certified in both first aid and CPR.
 Rosie puts her all into teaching and so thoroughly understands the Montessori approach that children really utilize the equipment to the fullest and get along with each other just as the books say they will in the proper environment.
 She also loves to garden and incorporates her knowledge of ecosystems and conservation wherever she can.